dashpay/docs/masternodes/setup.rst

 .. figure:: img/setup-dashman-done.png
    :width: 400px

-   dashman status output showing masternode ready to be started
+   dashman status output showing masternode ready to be registered

 Continue with the :ref:`next step to register your masternode
 <register-masternode>`.